-The Bank maintained a strong liquidity position throughout 2020 and all regulatory metrics were well above limits.
-At year-end 2020 the Bank's Liquidity Coverage Ratio (LCR) was 196% and the Net Stable Funding Ratio (NSFR) was 123%.
+The Bank maintained a strong liquidity position throughout 2021 and all regulatory metrics were well above limits.
+At year-end 2021 the Bank's Liquidity Coverage Ratio (LCR) was 156% and the Net Stable Funding Ratio (NSFR) was 122%.

-The year-end balance of deposits rose by approximately ISK 70bn from 2019 to 2020.
-The change was mainly due to an increase in retail deposits (ISK 53bn), deposits from corporation (ISK 6bn) and in deposits from domestic and foreign financial institutions (ISK 7bn) during the year.
-The rise in deposits matched that of loans so that the loan-todeposit ratio for households and non-financial corporations did not change significantly between years.
+The year-end balance of deposits rose by approximately ISK 38bn from 2020 to 2021.
+The change was mainly due to an increase in retail deposits (ISK 28bn) and deposits from corporation (ISK 40bn), offset by a fall in deposits from domestic and foreign financial institutions (ISK 30bn).